-On the far southern end of the Oregon coast, Harris Beach State Park accommodates hikers, bikers, car campers, and RV dwellers with more than 150 campsites available.
-This spacious campground's real appeal comes from its immediate surroundings - including easy access to Samuel H. Boardman State Scenic Corridor just up the road.
+Harris Beach State Park accommodates hikers, bikers, car campers, and RV dwellers on the far southern end of the Oregon coast.
+The park has more than 150 campsites available.
+But the real appeal of this spacious campground comes from its immediate surroundings – including easy access to Samuel H. Boardman State Scenic Corridor just up the road.

 Approximately 90 sites cater to RVs at Harris Beach, some with full hookups and some with just electric plug-ins.
 The state park also has approximately 60 tent sites.
 Every pull-up camp spot at Harris Beach State Park comes with a paved parking spot, picnic table, and fire ring, as well as nearby water, restrooms, and showers.

 The campground is situated within the city limits of Brookings and next to the ocean.
 A paved pedestrian path within the campground accesses the beach and inspiring views.
 The same route connects to downtown Brookings and places like restaurants and grocery stores within a short walk.